 When choosing a commercial real estate firm to work with you have many options.
-As a local company we often get the question: “What are the advantages to working with a local firm versus a national firm?”
+As a local company, we often get the question: “What are the advantages of working with a local firm versus a national firm?”

 As a local, Austin-based commercial real estate firm ourselves, we are obviously a little biased.
-But we wanted to approach the question honestly and try to give as objective of an answer as possible.
+But we wanted to approach the question honestly and try to give as an objective answer.

 In this article we will discuss: